-- Retrofitting and future proofing existing housing stock - The Procurement White Paper will hopefully see a more transparent and fair bidding process which takes into account social value with more impact - ...
-Cost of living considerations will be a positive way to engage with our tenants and to show best practice in light of the White Paper changes
+- Retrofitting and future proofing existing housing stock - The Procurement White Paper will hopefully see a more transparent and fair bidding process which takes into account social value with more impact - Cost of living considerations will be a positive way to engage with our tenants and to show best practice in light of the White Paper changes

-- We will continue to deliver a market-leading service as a pure-play specialist in housing solutions - We are winning more work with Central Government, with contracts to provide housing provision for three Government departments alongside three successful bids to the SHDF We have developed our clear carbon offer for our clients, including funding models.
-Mears has - We have developed our clear carbon offer for our clients, including funding models.
-Mears has already won contracts to aid our clients' carbon journey and has bid for 10 more in the second wave - Through our Customer Scruting Board, we have gone further than we believe legislation will require to ensure tenants have a say in how our service runs - We have remodelled our apprenticeship approach to bring through the next generation of skills, whilst creating technical positions for those who have retired or flexible working to enable them to continue working without a longer-term commitment. - We have continued to focus pay increases on the lower paid, with care workers seeing increases of over 10% in the year to 1 January 2023 - Our accredited training centre in Rotherham means we are in a position to upskill our workforce to new Net Zero working.
+- We will continue to deliver a market-leading service as a pure-play specialist in housing solutions - We are winning more work with Central Government, with contracts to provide housing provision for three Government departments alongside three successful bids to the SHDF.
+We have developed our clear carbon offer for our clients, including funding models.
+Means has already won contracts to aid our clients' carbon journey and has bid for 10 more in the second wave. - Through our Customer Scrutiny Board, we have gone further than we believe legislation will require to ensure tenants have a say in how our service runs - We have remodelled our apprenticeship approach to bring through the next generation of skills, whilst creating technical positions for those who have refired or flexible working to enable them to continue working without a longer term commitment. - We have continued to focus pay increases on the lower paid, with care workers seeing increases of over 10% in the year to 1 January 2023 - Our accredited training centre in Rotherham means we are in a position to upskill our workforce to new Net Zero working.
 We have already obtained the required Publicly Available Specification (PAS) accreditations to support this work